Replacing old door knobs and hinges, and the best kept secret to help you do it.

 Oh the joys of living in an old home (she says sarcastically).

 Don’t get me wrong, I love living in our old home but it does come with certain challenges.
-I could write a list for you but let’s concentrate on the interior doors, and the reason why we had to install new door knobs and hinges.
+I could write a list for you but let’s concentrate on the interior doors, and the reason why we had to install new door knobs and door hinges.

 I love the idea of the old glass door knobs that we had on all the doors but ours had several issues.
 The first one is that most of the parts to all of the door knobs were missing.
 One of the bedroom doors didn’t have a latch, face plate or rose.
 There wasn’t even a strike plate, or a hole for the strike plate, on the door jamb.
 In other words…we couldn’t close the door tight.